Dehydrated Orange Slices

 - Use orange slices as a cocktail garnish like for this spicy skinny margarita.
 The slice will perfume and slowly flavor your drink.

-- Steep orange slices in your tea.
+- Steep dehydrated orange in tea or hot water.

 - Use as decorations and a natural air freshener.

-FAQs
+Recipe FAQs

 I found that the regular setting on my oven at 200 degrees worked better to make these dried orange slices than the dehydrate setting.
 You can, of course, use a food dehydrator if you have one.

 Can you?
 Yes, you can eat dried oranges and the dehydrated orange peel.
 Will you want to?
 I’m not sure.
 Dried oranges can be bitter.
 Dried orange is not the same as candied orange peel or slices, which go through several water exchanges to get rid of the bitterness of the rind and pith.
-But eating dehydrated orange slices won’t hurt you if you want to try them.
+But eating dehydrated oranges won’t hurt you if you want to try them.

-Related recipes
+Related orange recipes

 Dehydrated Orange Slices